Five Fun Things to Do in Bristol, UK in 48 Hours

 Spending a weekend in Bristol always includes looking at famous Banksy murals, but there’s much more.
 This funky town southwest of London sparkles with part wild west and part mariner.
 On our stay in Bristol, a lorry fell into the sea, a train jumped its tracks, and a freak storm knocked down trees.
 But that didn’t stop us for putting on our walking shoes and exploring this hidden gem.
+Bristol has fun things to do, so get ready to explore Bristol by foot.

 View Bansky Murals